 Gift registries used to be available only for weddings, but soon they opened up for baby showers as well.
 Now you can create a registry, or wish list, for any occasion.
 Create one for each of your kids and make birthdays and holidays less stressful for relatives.
-They'll know exactly what you want, you won't be disappointed, and the gift-giving process becomes easier for everyone.
+They'll know exactly what you or your child wants, so no one will be disappointed, and the gift-giving process becomes easier for everyone.
+Some wishlist even allows the gift buyer to mark off gifts that have been purchased to cut... down on duplicate gifts.

 This list gives you the top-recommended wish list registries currently available.
 They're all free!
-If... you venture out to find one on your own, look for a site that
+If you decide to venture out to find one on your own, look for a site that

 - has a wide range of recommended available products for you to add